zkc3783/dream-share-discover/README.md

 Stay tuned for updates, announcements, and exciting news about our projects!

-### 20240320 We illustrate the system architeture by a class diagram!
+### 20240320 We illustrated the system architeture by a class diagram!

 We tried to illustrate the classes needed for web application developing by a class diagram, clicke [**here**](./project/system-architecture/Class%20Diagram%20v1.0.jpg) for details.